Tranzistow 32/64-bit VST Synthesizer by HrastProgrammer

 Tranzistow v2 Demo Download [32/64-bit] (unzip into the VST folder and that's it)

-Loading/saving patches and individual outputs are disabled in demo version but otherwise - it is fully functional and no other features are disabled or crippled.
+Loading/saving patches is disabled in demo version but otherwise - it is fully functional and no other features are disabled or crippled.

 Some of Tranzistow demos made by myself, mostly various drones, sequences and wavetable madness :-)